...

 Features of studying in GCSE schools in the UK

-Some schools require that the GCSE subjects chosen by a student align with subsequent A-levels, however most schoolchildren at this stage do not yet have a 100% understanding of which course they are going to study at university in the future, so it is much better to choose GCSEs from a wide range of available subjects in order to ensure more possible options before moving on to A-level.
+Some schools require that the GCSE subjects chosen by a student align with subsequent A-levels, however most schoolchildren at this stage do not yet have a 100% understanding of which course they are going to study at university in the future, so it is much better to choose GCSEs from a wide range of available subjects in order to ensure more possible options before transitioning to A-level.

-GCSEs — this is only an intermediate stage towards higher education, but universities often carefully look at the grades obtained in these exams.
+GCSEs is only an intermediate stage towards higher education, but universities often carefully look at the grades obtained in these exams.
 Regardless of the subject, many universities require a minimum grade C in compulsory subjects: English language, mathematics and natural sciences.
 Some universities may even request a specific grade in particular additional subjects.

 Exam results appear annually in August.
 If a student is dissatisfied with their results, then retaking GCSE exams in English literature, modern languages and mathematics is possible in November, for retaking additional subjects the wait will be extended until next summer.
 At the same time, boarding school students cannot independently appeal the decision, the decision to appeal remains with the school administration.